samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 #### Level 10: Eldritch Strike

-You learn how to make your weapon strikes undercut a creature’s ability to withstand your spells.
+You learn how to make your weapon strikes undercut a creature's ability to withstand your spells.
 When you hit a creature with an attack using a weapon, that creature has [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on the next saving throw it makes against a spell you cast before the end of your next turn.

 #### Level 15: Arcane Charge